 My Boat Projects

 My first retirement project was a hardtop bimini for Breakaway.
 It took a lot longer than I expected but I think it came out OK.
-There are two Kyocera 130 watt solar panels recessed into it.
-I've connected them to my batteries using heavy 8-gauge copper wire and what appears to be an efficient Blue Sky 2512iX controller.
+There are two Kyocera KC130TM 130 watt solar panels recessed into it.
+They were the best fit in the available space, each measuring 56.1" × 25.7" × 2.3".
+I think they are pretty close to a perfect fit.
+The 2.3" depth includes the terminal box.
+The depth of just the panel is about 1½".
+I've connected them to my batteries using heavy, marine grade 8-gauge copper wire and what appears to be an efficient Blue Sky 2512iX controller.
+I mounted the controller against the hull (on plywood securely epoxied to the hull) just aft of the battery charger, as close to the batteries as possible.

 Here are some photos: